-We are pursuing a Group-wide, global diversity program.
-At our company, diversity stands for a culture of inclusion, mutual esteem, and respect.
-To demonstrate this open and dynamic company culture, we promote diversity throughout the Group – and do so at all levels, including the Executive Board and Supervisory Board.
+We are pursuing a Group-wide, global diversity strategy.
+Within the Group, diversity stands for a culture of inclusion, mutual esteem, and respect.
+To demonstrate this open and dynamic company culture, we promote diversity, equal opportunity, and inclusion throughout the Group – and do so at all levels, including the Executive Board and Supervisory Board.

 We believe that a diverse workforce boosts the innovative strength of the Group and contributes materially to our business success.
-That is why we are furthering a culture of diversity independent of age, gender, disability, ethnic or cultural background, religion, industry experience, and educational background.
-The diversity policy to strategically steer the topics of diversity and inclusion at our company thus focuses on the following key criteria:
+That is why we are furthering a culture of diversity independent of factors such as age, gender, disability, ethnic or cultural background, religion, industry experience, and educational background.
+As part of our global diversity strategy, we have developed a diversity policy to strategically steer the topics of diversity and inclusion in our corporate bodies; this focuses on the following key criteria:

-Our Group-wide diversity policy encompasses both voluntary as well as legally defined objectives that we continuously and sustainably work to achieve.
-In this context, it should be noted that with respect to the Executive Board of Merck KGaA, Darmstadt, Germany, many rules can only be applied correspondingly.
+Our Group-wide diversity strategy encompasses both voluntary as well as legally defined objectives that we continuously and sustainably work to achieve (see also the “Diversity and Inclusion” section of the Non-Financial Statement and the Sustainability Report for 2022).
+In this context, it should be noted that, with respect to the Executive Board of Merck KGaA, Darmstadt, Germany, many rules can only be applied correspondingly.
 This is because the Executive Board comprises personally liable general partners of Merck KGaA, Darmstadt, Germany, and is not a management board with employed members of a corporate body (for details, please also see the “Joint Report of the Executive Board and the Supervisory Board”).

-In addition to the aspects presented in the following, reference is made to the objectives of the Supervisory Board with respect to its composition and the profile of skills and expertise of the Supervisory Board (see the information on the “Objectives of the Supervisory Board with respect to its composition and profile of skills and expertise”).
-The statements made there are part of the diversity policy for the Supervisory Board presented here.
+In addition to the aspects presented below, reference is made to the objectives of the Supervisory Board with respect to its composition and the profile of skills and expertise of the Supervisory Board (see the information on the “Objectives of the Supervisory Board with respect to its composition and profile of skills and expertise”).
+The statements made therein form part of the diversity policy for the Supervisory Board presented here.

 Our boards are to have a balanced age structure.
 This permits future-oriented and consistent succession planning and is a key element of sustainable company management and monitoring.
 Maximum age limits apply to both boards.
 A maximum age of 70 applies to members of the Executive Board, while the standard age limit for Supervisory Board members is 75.
 Our diversity policy aims for an age range of at least ten years between the youngest and the oldest member of the respective board.